I know you've got a lot going on, but I just had to drop in and say thanks. So much about you has made me unbelievably happy lately.

 But…noooooooo.
 Not so much.

+The train ride from Union to Elmhurst was free for me.
+I have no idea why, but the conducter wouldn’t take my money.
+I saw him accept other people’s money, but not mine.
+I didn’t take it personally.
 I get off the train in Elmhurst around 1:15am and immediately took the first of many really wrong turns that I could possibly take.
 Shortly followed up by the next, and definitely the most tragic of bad turns.
 By this time I’ve gotten a little crabby and tired - therefore making it almost impossible for me to doubt my journey OR ask for directions.

+At about the point where I realize I’ve walked in the same circle roughly 4 times I decide to start crying because it goes so well with the rain.
+I was feeling a little trapped, learning and navigationally disabled and freakin exhausted.
+And, in spite of the relative light weight of my purse and laptop - I’m pretty sure the combined load has ruptured most of the discs in my back.
 I’m standing in the rain, worrying about my electronics and considering downtown store fronts to sleep in when I look over and see a taxi car guy with his son.
 They were listening to what I believed to be Iraqi American Idol music.
 He opens his window and I pull out my best Most Pathetic Emmy Nomination just to get him to use his GPS and point me in the right direction.
 He suggests giving me a ride, what with him being a taxi driver and all, and I explain that I’ve only got $5.
 Not one cent more, just five little American dollars.
 But, I saw on the GPS that I would only need to go a little over a half mile.
 And, at that point in the night I was fairly certain even one more half mile would have killed me dead.
 So, he agrees to take me home for $5 and we ROCK the Kasbah with whatever ethnic music his car provides.
 I get back to Liz’s around 3am.

 The door is locked.
 The other door is locked.